Hypertension, Essential

 Description

-• Essential hypertension (HTN) is HTN without an identifiable cause; also known as primary HTN and (inappropriately) as benign HTN.
-Although its importance as a risk factor for cardiovascular and other morbidity and mortality is well established, there is persistent controversy regarding recommended thresholds for diagnosis and treatment.
+• Primary hypertension (HTN) is HTN without an identifiable cause; also known as essential HTN.
+An importance risk factor for CV disease and other morbidity and mortality, there is persistent controversy regarding recommended thresholds for diagnosis and treatment.

-• HTN is defined (Joint National Committee [JNC] 8) (1) and the International Society of Hypertension) as (all pressures in mm Hg):
+• HTN is defined (Joint National Committee [JNC] 8 and the International Society of Hypertension) as (all pressures in mm Hg) (1):

 • Age <60 years: systolic BP (SBP) ≥140 and/or diastolic BP (DBP) ≥90 at ≥2 visits